How to anneal brass

 I didn't find data on annealing C27000 to improve conductivity.
 From data for copper, I would guesstimate an improvement < 4 relative %, e.g., from 26% to 27% IACS.

-For more annealing details and other properties, see "ASM Metals Handbook Vol. 2 "Properties and Selection: Nonferrous Alloys and Special-Purpose Materials" [link is to info about book at Amazon].
+For more annealing details and other properties, see "ASM Metals Handbook Vol. 2 "Properties and Selection: Nonferrous Alloys and Special-Purpose Materials" [paid link to info about book on Amazon].
 Physical properties of C27000 in cold worked (1/8, 1/4, 1/2, hard, extra hard and spring hard) and annealed (of various grain sizes) tempers can also be found on the Copper Development Association site at www.copper.org.Ken Vlach

 - Goleta, California

 researched responses.
 He passed away May 14, 2015.